 Bill, a Yale Law School graduate, is currently a partner at Goodwin Procter, where he co-chairs the firm’s Technology and Life Sciences practice.

-The Herren Project is thrilled to welcome Bill back again this year, as he was a member of the 2015 and 2016 THP RUNS Boston Marathon Teams!
+Herren Project is thrilled to welcome Bill back again this year, as he was a member of the 2015 and 2016 Herren Project Boston Marathon Teams!
 Bill was one of the top 20 fundraisers for all John Hancock charity teams, winning him a VIP day at Fenway Park, both years!

 Megan was born and raised in the greater Boston area, and currently works in the Development Office at Emerson Hospital in Concord, MA.
 She started running several years ago as a way to stay in shape and found she enjoyed it much more than she thought she would.
 She began racing as an added challenge and has finished several half marathons, fun runs, and one previous marathon.

 Last year, she decided she wanted to start running for an organization and giving back in some way.
-With addiction being an all too familiar part of her family, she researched organizations that work with addicts and their support units and found The Herren Project’s THP RUNS.
-She ran her first race with THP last summer, joining the Falmouth Road Race team.
-Megan says the camaraderie, dedication to the mission, and support from the community was what encouraged her to run the Boston Marathon with THP this year.
+With addiction being an all too familiar part of her family, she researched organizations that work with addicts and their support units and found Team Herren Project.
+She ran her first race with Herren Project last summer, joining the Falmouth Road Race team.
+Megan says the camaraderie, dedication to the mission, and support from the community was what encouraged her to run the Boston Marathon with Herren Project this year.

 “The training process has been intense, but the encouragement of my loved ones and friends both financially and emotionally while on this journey has kept me going, and will continue to inspire me long after the race has finished.”